 Aircraft: Airbus A320

 Engines: 2 X CFM56-5B4/3

 Scheduled arrival: 1830

 Duration: 1 hour 15 mins

-The minute I stepped on board, I was greeted by 2 of the crew standing near the door, welcoming each and every passengers on board.
-I was shown to the seat by one of the crew who was extremely helpful, being treated like a King.
-The cabin ambiance was excellent, the seats itself was much better than I thought!
-It is fitted with comfortable black leather seats which comes with a basic PTV system (Which doesn't matter at all since it flies only on domestic routes) and a generous legroom space of 34 inch!
+The minute I stepped on board, I was greeted by 2 of the crew standing near the door, welcoming each and every passenger on board.
+I was shown to the seat by one of the crews was extremely helpful, treated everyone like a royal subject.
+The cabin ambience was excellent, the seats itself was much better than I thought!
+It is fitted with comfortable black leather seats which comes with a basic PTV system (Which doesn't matter at all since it flies only on domestic routes) and a generous legroom space of 34 inches!
 It felt like flying on a premium economy class on a premium airline.
 For the price I paid, it was certainly a bargain.

 Y Class cabin

-Doesn't look like Economy Class, right?
-This is by far the best A320 cabin, I flew so far.
+This is what I called a Luxurious Economy Class.
+This is by far the best A320 cabin I flew so far.